lucahendicott/burger-eater/README.md

 # Eat-The-Burger

 ## Description
-CRUD Application using a mysql database, express and express-handlebars.
+Application using a mysql database, express and express-handlebars.
 User's can add names of cheeseburgers which will appear under the "ready-to-eat" list.
 Any burger added will have a "DEVOUR" button that the user can click to send the burger on over to the "Devoured List".

 ## Table of Contents
 * [Installation](#installation)